HuJoey/In-Silence-1.21/README.md

 - Flash particle doesnt appear on server
 - ~~Flashlight light doesnt appear on server~~
 - ~~animations on dash flicker a bit~~
+- still blind during rain section
+- edit blindness system to be for ticks and not for frames
+- ~~fix screen overlay to fit for really absurdly tiny gui scales~~
+- lock in sound is loud
+- consider increasing rake listening range and increasing multiplier
+- make lightning louder somehow?

 recommend that FOV Effects be turned down for the mod

+and also voice chat voice range to 15 blocks